sandeepmistry/arduino-LoRa/API.md

 This call is optional and only needs to be used if you need to change the default pins used.

+### Saving pins (Experimental)

+To save further pins one could connect the Reset pin of the MCU with reset pin of the radio thus resetting only during startup.
+If the radio is the only slave SPI device it can be activated continuosly by pulling `ss` low.

+* `reset` - set to `-1` to omit this pin
+* `ss` - set to `-1` to omit this pin

 ### Set SPI Frequency

 Override the default SPI frequency of 10 MHz used by the library. **Must** be called before `LoRa.begin()`.